California Voter and Party Profiles

 - Independent likely voters continue to lean Democratic; partisans are ideologically divided.

-- Likely voter party affiliation varies across major racial and ethnic groups.
+- Party affiliation of likely voters varies across major racial and ethnic groups.

-Although 44% of the state’s adult population is non-Hispanic white and 33% is Latino, our surveys indicate that 62% of those most likely to vote are white and only 17% are Latino.
-Asians and blacks comprise a smaller share of both the state’s adult population (14% Asian, 6% black) and likely voters (11% Asian, 7% black).
-Among Democrats, 49% of likely voters are white, 25% are Latino, 12% are Asian, and 12% are black.
-An overwhelming majority of Republicans are white (81%); 9% are Latino, 7% are Asian, and 1% are black.
-Among independents, 58% are white, 15% are Latino, 17% are Asian, and 5% are black.
+Although 44% of the state’s adult population is non-Hispanic white and 34% is Latino, according to our surveys, 62% of those most likely to vote are white and only 17% are Latino.
+The shares of Asian (11%) and black (6%) likely voters are similar to their shares of the state’s adult population (14% Asian, 6% black).
+About half (51%) of Democratic likely voters are white; 23% are Latino, 12% are Asian, and 11% are black.
+An overwhelming majority (76%) of Republican likely voters are white; relatively few are Latino (10%), Asian (10%), or black (1%).
+Among independents, 58% are white, 17% are Asian, 16% are Latino, and 4% are black.

 - Democrats and Republicans tend to live in different parts of the state.

-For the most part, each region’s share of California’s likely voters mirrors its share of the state’s overall adult population: Los Angeles County (24% likely voters, 27% overall), the San Francisco Bay Area (22%, 20% overall), Orange and San Diego Counties (19%, 17% overall), the Central Valley (16%, 17% overall), the Inland Empire (10%, 11% overall).
-Most Democrats live in Los Angeles County (30%) or the San Francisco Bay Area (26%), while slightly less than half of Republicans reside in the Central Valley (21%) or Orange and San Diego Counties (23%); another 19% of Republicans live in Los Angeles County.
-Among independents, two in three live in the San Francisco Bay Area (26%), Los Angeles County (21%), or Orange and San Diego Counties (21%).
+The regional distribution of likely voters mirrors that of the state’s overall adult population.
+Most Democrats live in Los Angeles County (31%) or the San Francisco Bay Area (26%), while most Republicans live in the Central Valley (22%), Orange and San Diego Counties (21%), or Los Angeles County (20%).
+Independents are most likely to live in the San Francisco Bay Area (24%), Los Angeles County (20%), or Orange and San Diego Counties (22%).